 To manage symptoms, seek medical treatment if you experience symptoms of mononeuropathy, and tell your physician about all the symptoms you’re experiencing.
 Unfortunately, Mononeuropathy is often painful and unpredictable; the good news is that it often goes away on its own over a relatively short amount of time, without leaving long-term damage.

 If you are diabetic and notice any of these symptoms, consult your physician as soon as you can.
 Even if your physician concludes that your symptoms are not related to diabetic neuropathy, they may indicate other health issues.
 As with any medical concern, early detection can increase the chances of recovering, limiting pain and suffering, managing symptoms, and preventing long-term damage.

 Diabeties at WWMG

-At WWMG, we have many services that are dedicated to helping patients manage their diabetic symptoms, prevent diabetes progression, and maintain a high quality of life while living with Diabetes.
-For more details about our diabetes services, please visit our Diabetes and Nutrition page, and don’t hesitate to reach out if you have any questions.
+At WWMG, our Endocrinology providers are dedicated to helping patients manage their diabetic symptoms, prevent diabetes progression, and maintain a high quality of life while living with diabetes.
+For more details about our diabetes services, please visit our Endocrinology page, and don’t hesitate to reach out if you have any questions.